 - A helpful Orientation Map of Trinity College Dublin can be found here.

-For those students planning to secure their accommodation after they arrive, please note that there has been a serious shortage of accommodation and prices are high.
+For those students planning to secure their accommodation after they arrive, please note that there has been a serious shortage of accommodation in Dublin and prices are high.
 Please plan to spend some time looking for a place and do plan to arrive before the beginning of the term so that looking for a flat/room does not keep you from starting your academic work.
 Beware of scams that offer to secure you a place and request that you send them money before you arrive.
 You can find more information on finding housing in Dublin on the Students’ Union webpage here.
 You can also find information on what to do after you arrive here.
 If you need a document verifying your status as a visiting student at Trinity in order to secure a lease, Dr. Otto can issue you with this.

 Students studying at Trinity College Dublin have access to a comprehensive level of student support.
 Information about student support can be found here.

 Frequently Asked Questions

 I have been accepted for Sophister options.
 What can I do to prepare for my registration meeting?

 Unfortunately, the amount of time the co-ordinator can spend registering each student is limited due to high visiting student numbers and the necessity to meet with every new arrival before the start of classes.
 Whilst she is happy to provide advice to those unsure of their options, she will not have the time to talk you through your potential choices in detail.
 It is therefore expected that students will have familiarised themselves with the modules which interest them in advance of their registration meeting.
 Please check this page regularly for updates.
 Students should also consult the Sophister timetable which will be circulated in advance of these meetings.

 Can I leave Trinity and Ireland before the end of the teaching term?